iamaayushrivastava/Fraud-Analytics-Using-Predictive-and-Social-Network-Techniques/README.md

 ### Fraud Detection Using Autoencoder and Variational Autoencoder

-Two deep learning techniques will be employed for fraud detection:
+Two deep-learning techniques will be employed for fraud detection:

 1. **Autoencoder**: This neural network architecture is used to learn a compressed representation of the data, and any significant deviations from the reconstructed data can indicate fraud.
 2. **Variational Autoencoder (VAE)**: VAEs add a probabilistic twist to autoencoders, enabling them to generate new data samples.
 They can be used for both anomaly detection and synthetic data generation.